Office 365 ATP Safe Attachments

 How to know if ATP Safe Attachments protection is in place

-One good way to see how the service is working is by viewing reports for Advanced Threat Protection.
+After you have defined (or reviewed) your ATP Safe Attachments policies, one good way to see how the service is working is by viewing reports for Advanced Threat Protection.

 |Example scenario||Does ATP Safe Attachments protection apply in this case?|